Honors Congressional Internship Program

 This exciting hands-on, once-in-a-lifetime opportunity, is available to all UConn students (whether or not they are in the Honors Program) in their sophomore, junior, or senior years with a 3.0 GPA or above.

 Applications are competitive.
-Interested students will be asked to submit an application, résumé, writing sample, and non-negotiable UConn Experiential Global Learning application fee.
-Selected applicants will move on to internal UConn interviews for selection and potential placement.
-Finally, candidates who are chosen to continue through the process will work with Honors and Political Science to compose, assemble, and send materials to their placement site’s intern coordinator office in Washington, DC for final approval.
+Interested students must submit an application, résumé, writing sample, and the non-negotiable UConn Experiential Global Learning application fee.
+Selected applicants will move on to internal UConn interviews for final selection and placement consideration.
+Final candidates will continue through the process and work with Honors advisors and Political Science faculty to compose, assemble, and submit materials to their congressional office intern coordinator office in Washington, DC for final approval and placement.

 Coursework